 2. Trimmer Capacitors

-Trimmer capacitors consist of three pins one is connected to a stationary plate, one to a rotary plate and the other one is the common pin.
+Trimmer capacitors consist of three pins; one is connected to a stationary plate, one to a rotary plate, and the other one is the common pin.
 The capacitance of a trimmer capacitor can be varied using a screwdriver.
 The movable plate of the capacitor is semi-circular in shape.
 The capacitance depends upon the area opposite the movable semi-circular disk and the fixed plate.
-When the opposite area is bigger, the capacitance value will be higher; whereas, with the reduction in the opposite area, the capacitance decreases accordingly.
+When the opposite area is bigger, the capacitance value will be higher, whereas with the reduction in the opposite area, the capacitance decreases accordingly.

 3. Electrolytic Capacitors

-The first electrode of an electrolytic capacitor is made up of a thin metal film; whereas, the second electrode or the cathode consists of a semi-liquid electrolyte solution which is in jelly or paste form.
+The first electrode of an electrolytic capacitor is made up of a thin metal film, whereas the second electrode or the cathode consists of a semi-liquid electrolyte solution, which is in jelly or paste form.
 A thin layer of oxide gets developed between the two electrodes, which acts as the dielectric medium.
 An electrolytic capacitor is used in applications where high capacitance values are required.

 4. Ceramic Capacitor

-The ceramic capacitors are the capacitors that make use of ceramic as a dielectric medium between the two electrodes.
+Ceramic capacitors are the capacitors that make use of ceramic as a dielectric medium between the two electrodes.
 They typically have a low value of capacitance and are non-polar capacitors.
 A ceramic capacitor is generally round-shaped and orange in colour.